ErolShen3/ErolShen3/README.md

 - 👋 Hi, I’m Erol Shen
-- 👀 I’m interested in C#, SQl, Python
+- 👀 I’m interested in C#, SQL, Python
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me ...
+- 📫 How to reach me erolshen3@gmail.com

 <!---
 ErolShen3/ErolShen3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.